 3. Check pockets

 Before starting a load, make sure that you check the pockets and any folds of clothing to find any coins, screws, pens, or any other random items left behind.
+Empty the pockets before putting your clothes in the machine.

 Running a washing machine cycle with unexpected objects included can lead to damage inside the drum or worse.